lgili/SpiceLab/docs/mux-enable-ports.md

 ## AnalogMux8 — Enable Ports Mode

-`AnalogMux8` can operate in dynamic mode by exposing enable ports `en0..en7`.
+`AnalogMux8` (spicelab.core.components) can operate in dynamic mode by exposing enable ports `en0..en7`.
 Each channel uses a voltage‑controlled switch (`S...`) followed by a series resistor `r_series`.
 When an enable input is high, the corresponding channel conducts with `RON` (from the switch) and `r_series` in series; other channels